 Notice that the word had appears twice as a helping verb (before passed and had), and was left unmarked, but when the same word appears as an action verb I felt compelled to mark it.
 The second time through I marked them all.

 Another curiosity was 2 Nephi 21, where on my first pass through I had left out all of the helping verbs.
 On my second pass I noticed that every additional verb that I marked — every single one — was the word shall.
-I will always think of 2 Nephi chapter 21 as the “Chapter of Shall,” and I think it earns the name; the chapter is a wonderful prophecy of the coming of Christ and of the gathering of Israel in the latter days:
+I will always think of 2 Nephi chapter 21 as the “Chapter of Shall,” and I think it earns the name; it is a wonderful prophecy of the coming of Christ and of the gathering of Israel in the latter days:

 “And he shall set up an ensign for the nations, and shall assemble the outcasts of Israel, and gather together the dispersed of Judah from the four corners of the earth” (2 Nephi 21:12, quoted from Isaiah 11:12).